Union Square station (Somerville): Railroad station

 The Charlestown Branch Railroad was extended through Somerville in 1841, opening on January 5, 1842.
 It was absorbed into the Fitchburg Railroad in 1846.
-Prospect Street station – which was located off Medford Street (now Webster Street), slightly west of Prospect Street – was opened within several years to serve the Sand Pit Square area.
+Prospect Street station – which was located off Medford Street (now Webster Avenue), slightly west of Prospect Street – was opened within several years to serve the Sand Pit Square area.
 Like Somerville station and other local stops, Prospect Street was primarily served by Lexington Branch trains in the mid-19th century.
 The nearby square became Union Square in the 1860s, but the station was not renamed Union Square until around 1875.

 Prospect Street was placed on a bridge over the railroad by 1849, but Webster Street crossed the railroad at grade.
 Planning to eliminate the eleven remaining grade crossings in Somerville, five of which were on the Fitchburg Route mainline, began in 1900.
 In 1906, the city engineer proposed to raise 1.8 miles of the line between Beacon Street and Somerville Avenue to eliminate the five level crossings, but that scheme was not adopted.

 After the Somerville Avenue grade crossing was eliminated in 1908–09, work began in April 1911 to raise Webster Street above the tracks.
 Webster Street and several adjacent buildings were raised about 20 feet, while the tracks were slightly lowered.
 A special bridge on the east side of the road bridge was built for a 4 ft-diameter water main that weighed 700 lb/ft.
 As part of the project, the 67-year-old station building was replaced by a larger building on the south side of the tracks.
 Work was completed in December 1911.

 Horsecar and later electric streetcar service cut ridership at urban stations; by 1917, Union Square and Somerville stations were served by four to five daily Watertown Branch trains plus several off-peak mainline local trains.
 As passengers volumes dwindled, the station building was reused for manufacturing by 1924.
 By 1929, the only service to Union Square and Somerville was one outbound and two inbound Watertown Branch trains.
 Service to the two stations ended on July 9, 1938, along with the end of passenger service on the Watertown Branch.
 The station building was demolished sometime between 1936 and 1940.

 Adding an MBTA Commuter Rail Fitchburg Line station at Union Square has been considered; by 2003, a stop was expected to open within five years.
 The 2004 state Program for Mass Transportation estimated such a station would attract 390 daily riders.
 A Union Square commuter rail station – either in addition to a Green Line station or in lieu of it – was listed as a possibility in 2012 as an interim air quality mitigation measure in response to delays in building the Green Line Extension.
 However, such a station would have been costly to build and could not have been completed by the 2015 deadline, and was therefore not supported by MassDOT.